- Booster Gold

 E. 5.
 Who are you?

-I am an artist and web designer with an affinity for DC comic books.
+I am an artist, writer, web and video game designer/programmer with an affinity for DC comic books.
 My personal site is wriphe.com.
 You can find out anything that you care to know about me there.

 E. 6.
 How do I contact you about the site?

 Maybe I have an error.
 Maybe I've missed a book.
 Maybe you just want to tell me how much you like the site (or how much you like me).
-Send me an email at Webmaster (at) Boosterrific.com.
+Use the site contact form or send me an email at Webmaster (at) Boosterrific.com.

 E. 7.
-Am I the only person who has any interest in this stuff at all?
+Am I the only person who has any interest in the minutia of Booster Gold comics and continuity?

-Heck, no. In fact, Boosterrific.com seems to appeal to several -- that's right: several -- people who maintain an interest in the great and powerful Booster Gold, the DC Universe, and comic books in general.
-Boosterrific.com even has it's own publicity page showcasing the praise the site has received from other sites of the highest caliber.
+Heck, no. In fact, Boosterrific.com seems to appeal to several — that's right: several — people who maintain an interest in the great and powerful Booster Gold, the DC Universe, and comic books in general.
+Many of them contribute to Boosterrific regularly, either by way of comments, emails, Twitter (@Boosterrific) or Facebook.

 E. 8.
 What happens to information I contribute to Boosterrific.com?